DrewTAJ/wordpress-theme/README.md

 ### A wordpress theme
-This is a wordpress theme I created from scratch.
+This is a wordpress theme I created using PHP, CSS, Javascript and Bootstrap.